lekos22/tgbot-zksync-farm/README.md

 Load the bot info from .env

 ## accounts_info.py
-Load accounts info from the private keys (address, balances of eth/weth/usdc)
+Load accounts info starting from the private keys (address, current balances of eth/weth/usdc)

 ## web3_functions.py
-Defines functions to get_allowance, set approvals and get balances
+Defines the functions to get the allowance of a token, set approval and get balances (allowance/approval will help with future updates)

 ## odos_router.py
-Setup and execute a swap function on Odos (using their official API)
+Defines the functions to setup and execute a swap function on Odos (using their official API)

 ## random_farm_generator.py
 Contains a function called suggest_tx().
-Starting from WETH and USDC, takes the one with higher balance and generates a random transaction with volume > 75% of the balance (to maximize volume)
+Starting from WETH and USDC, takes the one with higher balance and generates a random transaction with volume > 75% of the balance (to maximize volume).
+With future updates you will have more granularity on this.

 ## generate_paths.py
 Define the `generate_farm_paths` telegram command, invoke the suggest_tx() to generate transactions for every user, divided randomly in a 30 minutes window (you can edit time editind the variable `sleep_times`)